MaryannKlustner/PublicKB/Ecosystem Partners/getting-started-with-xtremedata-dbx-blueprint.md

 7. **Deployment Complete**

   Once the Blueprint has finished execution you will receive an email confirming the newly deployed assets.
-If you do not receive an email like the one shown below your cluster may have had a deployment error - review the *Blueprint Build Log* to look for error messages.
+If you do not receive an email like the one shown below your cluster may have had a deployment error - review the *Blueprint Build Log* for error messages.

   ![](../images/xtremedata/dbx_deploy_success_email.png)